-Author(s) warrant that any financial interests, direct or indirect, that exist or may be perceived to exist for individual contributors in connection with this manuscript have been disclosed in the Covering Letter and Manuscript.
+Author(s) warrants that any financial interest, direct or indirect, that exists or may be perceived to exist for individual contributors in connection with this manuscript has been disclosed in the Covering Letter and Manuscript.

 - Ethical consideration

-Author(s) herein confirm that all human and/or animal studies undertaken, are in compliance with the regulations of their institution(s) and generally accepted guidelines governing such work.
+Author(s) herein confirms that all human and/or animal studies undertaken are in compliance with the regulations of their institution(s) and generally accepted guidelines governing such work.
 In any studies that involve experiments on human subjects, work must be conducted in accordance with the Declaration of Helsinki.
-For the experiments on animal subjects, the compliance with National Institutes of Health guidelines for the human use of laboratory animals, should be declared in text.
+For the experiments on animal subjects, the compliance with National Institutes of Health Guidelines for the Human Use of Laboratory Animals should be declared in the text.

-Author(s) warrant that this manuscript contains no violation of any existing copyright or other third party right or any materials of an obscene, indecent, libelous, or otherwise unlawful nature and that to the best of their knowledge the manuscript does not infringe the rights of others.
+Authors warrants that this manuscript contains no violation of any existing copyright or other third party right or any materials of an obscene, indecent, libelous, or otherwise unlawful nature and that to the best of their knowledge, the manuscript does not infringe the rights of others.

-All persons who listed as authors, must certify that participated sufficiently in the work and take public responsibility for the content of appropriate portions.
+All persons who are listed as authors must certify that they have participated sufficiently in the work and take public responsibility for the content of appropriate portions.